please enter please select

 Hydrogen Backbone Link: Connecting Scotland to Europe

 Scotland, with its vast onshore and offshore renewable resources, has the ambition to become a net exporter of green energy by 2045.
-The Scottish government funded Hydrogen Backbone Link (HBL) project is a key early enabler for this, providing cost-effective transportation to market for Scottish hydrogen producers and supporting the transition to a low-carbon energy system.
+The Scottish government-funded Hydrogen Backbone Link (HBL) project is a key early enabler for this, providing cost-effective transportation to market for Scottish hydrogen producers and supporting the transition to a low-carbon energy system.

 The HBL project focuses on the critical hydrogen transport infrastructure required to deliver a cost-effective pipeline solution.
 The project positions Scotland as a leader in pan-European hydrogen infrastructure development, catering to the increasing global demand for hydrogen while supporting national decarbonisation goals.
 It could support up to 300,000 jobs in Scotland alone by 2045 and enable Scotland to meet up to 10% of Europe’s projected hydrogen import demand by the mid 2030s.